mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 manipulated by telepaths and clairvoyants?
-Was it right for a powerful noble to use a psion to read the minds of his political adversaries or to manipulate public sentiment in his favour?
+Was it right for a powerful noble to use a psion to read the minds of his political adversaries or to manipulate public sentiment in his favor?
 Were the nobility the puppets of psions?
 The practice of psionics, which had become an accepted, if somewhat obscure, part of Imperial society was now being questioned at all levels.